onflow/cadence/docs/language.md

  }
 ```

-As a best practice, only use the `prepare` block to define and execute logic that requires access
+As a best practice, only use the `prepare` phase to define and execute logic that requires access
 to the `AuthAccount` objects of signing accounts,
 and *move all other logic elsewhere*.
 Modifications to accounts can have significant implications,
-so keep this block clear of unrelated logic to ensure users of your contract are able to easily read
+so keep this phase clear of unrelated logic to ensure users of your contract are able to easily read
 and understand logic related to their private account objects.

-The prepare block serves a similar purpose as the initializer of a contract/resource/structure.
+The prepare phase serves a similar purpose as the initializer of a contract/resource/structure.

-For example, if a transaction performs a token transfer, put the withdrawal in the `prepare` block,
+For example, if a transaction performs a token transfer, put the withdrawal in the `prepare` phase,
-as it requires access to the account storage, but perform the deposit in the `execute` block.
+as it requires access to the account storage, but perform the deposit in the `execute` phase.

 `AuthAccount` objects have the permissions
 to read from and write to the `/storage/` and `/private/` areas